A great city doesn’t just happen.

 Scott Dobbe, AIA

-Scott knows very well the power of design in transforming both communities and individual lives for the better.
-He began his career in Chicago as an architectural designer, working internationally with industry leaders Perkins+Will and HOK.
-Returning to his home state in 2011, he grew professionally with DLR Group—a 1,200 person firm founded in Omaha—emerging as the firm’s youngest Regional Design Leader and a project design leader for more than $100 million in built work.
-Following years of association with Omaha by Design, Scott assumed the Executive Director role in July of 2018.
+Scott Dobbe is an architect with a vision as expansive as the city.
+He began his career in Chicago as an architectural designer with industry leaders Perkins&Will and HOK.
+Returning to his home state in 2011, he grew professionally with DLR Group, emerging as the firm’s youngest Regional Design Leader.
+Following years of association with Omaha by Design, Scott assumed the Executive Director role in 2018.

 Scott is a native of Kearney, Nebraska.
 He received his undergraduate degree from the University of Nebraska College of Architecture, and his Master of Architecture from Ohio State University.
-He is a graduate of Leadership Omaha Class 39, Vice Chair of the Landmarks Heritage Preservation Commission, and a past leader of the Greater Omaha Young Professionals.
+He is a graduate of Leadership Omaha Class 39, past leader of the Greater Omaha Young Professionals Council, and Chair of the City of Omaha Landmarks Heritage Preservation Commission.

 Board of Directors